Fliki1/CesiumDemo/README.md

 The repository also includes a preliminary GUI that lets users apply or remove visual effects.

 ## Running a Local Server
-To run the project locally, you can use the Live Server extension for Visual Studio Code (ritwickdey.LiveServer), which simulates a local server for the `index.html` file of each demo.
+To run the project locally, you can use the Live Server extension for Visual Studio Code (ritwickdey.LiveServer), which simulates a local webserver for the `index.html` file of each demo.
 After installing the extension, simply right-click the HTML file and select Start Live Server to launch it in your browser.

 <center><img src="img/image.png" width="200" align="center"></center>